-From witch hunts and trips to Tanzania to oceanography and honey bees, students at the University of Maine at Presque Isle will showcase their academic research, scholarly work and community service on Wednesday, April 16, during University Day.
-The theme of this year's event is Engaging Minds for Student Success.
+From social media and wage equity to food scarcity and the power of persuasion, students at the University of Maine at Presque Isle will showcase their academic research, scholarly work and community service on Wednesday, April 15, during University Day.
+The theme of this year's event is Transformers: Students Changing The World.

-The University of Maine at Presque Isle's Alumni Board of Directors has announced that Megan (Fowler) Stanley, special education teacher in Ashland, has been named the recipient of its 2014 Distinguished Recent Alumni Award.
-Stanley will be presented with the award during the University Day luncheon at Noon on Wednesday, April 16, in the Campus Center.
+The University of Maine at Presque Isle's Alumni Board of Directors has announced that Robert "Bob" Tarpey, an Athletic Trainer for the Toronto Blue Jays organization, has been named the recipient of its 2015 Distinguished Recent Alumni Award.
+Tarpey will be presented with the award during the University Day luncheon at Noon on Wednesday, April 15, in the Campus Center.

 Eh440, an award-winning, Toronto-based a cappella group that bills itself as "5 voices, 0 instruments, and 1 new amazing sound" will take the stage at the University of Maine at Presque Isle's Auditorium at Wieden Hall on Wednesday, April 8, at 7 p.m.
 This night of musical harmony is free and open to the public.